mishra-mayur/emart/README.md

 ### Prerequisites

 You need an IDE(preferably IntelliJ), database MySql, setup the database using the file scripts.sql that is present in the project.
+After you are done with database setup use product_data.sql file to populate product data.
 Enable Lombok extension in your IDE to use its annotations.

 ```